lrvdijk/lrvdijk/README.md

 ### 🥳 Social and fun

 * **[Reddit /r/place headless pixel placement bot](https://github.com/PlaceNL2022/rPlace2022)**.
 A CLI tool written in Python that would automatically place pixels on Reddit's /r/place canvas during its 2022 April Fool's event.
-It obtains instructions from a command and control server, and then logins to Reddit and to submit the correct pixel color.
+It obtains instructions from a command and control server, and then logins to Reddit to submit the correct pixel color.

 ### 💻 Embedded software and electronics